-You are likely to want to extend and develop the research training that your department offers or expects you to undertake.
-To find what you need, start by looking at the Social Sciences Researcher Development website for a full programme of the courses and opportunities the Division offers to doctoral students, and a curated list of relevant courses and resources from across the University.
-You can also find external research methods events and resources on website of the National Centre for Research the Methods (NCRM): http://www.ncrm.ac.uk/training/.
+You are likely to want to extend and develop the research training that the School offers or expects you to undertake.
+To find what you need, start by looking at the the Social Sciences Researcher Development website for a full programme of the courses and opportunities the Division offers to doctoral students, and a curated list of relevant courses and resources from across the University.